Q: Can I tell you about a book I think you should write?

-A: This is another tie--but it's between five films.
-The Hours , Adaptation , The Life Aquatic with Steve Zissou, To Kill a Mockingbird, and (more recently) Life of Pi.
+A: This is another tie--but it's between four films.
+The Hours , Adaptation , The Life Aquatic with Steve Zissou, and (more recently) Life of Pi.
 These are all brilliant and beautiful films for many different reasons, some shared and some not.
-But I change my top five about once a month, so take this list with caution.
+But I change my favorites about once a month, so take this list with caution.

 Q: What's your greatest bit of advice for others?

 A: Learn to say no to people.
 If you can do that without being a jerk about it, the world is your oyster.
 And always wash your hands.

 Q: What inspired you to write Where Things Come Back ?

 A: I heard a story on NPR about the possible rediscovery of the Ivory-billed woodpecker in Brinkley, Arkansas, in 2005.
 I decided I wanted to write a coming-of-age story set in a town like this...and sometime after that I decided to make the book about a missing kid and imaginary zombies and a book of the Ethiopian Orthodox Bible.
 It's all Sufjan Stevens' fault, really.

 Q: Really, where do you get the nerve?